-With the invent of software defined architectures, including Software Defined WAN (SD-WAN), it is possible to “program” your WAN network remotely and to customize your office WAN as a function of your network requirements, application flows and many other factors, some of which might be unique to your network.
-Is it possible then to have VNF WAN load balancer that can intelligently manage 2 or more Internet lines?
+With the advent of software defined architectures, including Software Defined WAN (SD-WAN), it is possible to “program” your WAN network remotely and to customize your office WAN.
+This customization would typically be as a function of your network requirements, application flows and many other factors, some of which might be unique to your network.
+Is it possible then to have a VNF (Virtual Network Function) WAN load balancer that can intelligently manage 2 or more Internet lines?
 If yes, how much programmability is possible to optimize your office WAN connectivity?

-VNFs that can work over WAN networks are becoming more popular, extending the benefits of SDN of the data-center outside of data-centers and all the way to the enterprise branches.
+VNFs that can work over WAN networks are becoming more popular, extending the benefits of SDN of the data center to the outside world and all the way to the enterprise branches.

 Cahit Akin, CEO, Mushroom Networks, Inc.

 Mushroom Networks is the provider of SD-WAN (Software Defined WAN) and NFV solutions capable of Broadband Bonding that enables self-healing WAN networks that route around network problems such as latency, jitter and packet loss.